Photo by romanbabakin via Canva.com

 Wyoming

-The company was established in 1965.
-They build and manage everything including residential, commercial, retail, office, and other properties.
+Liberty Military Housing was established in 1965.
+It builds and manages everything, including residential, commercial, retail, office, and other properties.

 In 2001, Lincoln signed a partnership with the U.S. government.
-Today they manage over 36,000 homes on 31 different military installations across the country.
+In 2021, Lincoln sold the company to its employees and is now known as Liberty Military Housing.
+Today, the company manages over 36,000 homes on 30 military installations across the country.

 Arizona